 A lease requires little or no money up front and offers lower monthly payments.
 But when the lease ends your Church is left without a bus and a need to replace it.
 Buying a bus is more expensive initially but you’ll save on interest.
 Financing a bus will fall between the two and at the end of the loan, you will own a bus you can still drive or sell.
 Alliance Bus Group offers Church bus financing options and also a Fundraising Assistance Program.

 You can drive a better bus for less money.
 You can drive a new bus every few years.
 No trade-in hassles at the end of the lease.

 The Advantages of Buying a Bus:

 When interest rates are low, it makes more financial sense to own a bus rather than lease it.
-No mileage penalty.
-Increased flexibility means you can sell the bus whenever you want.
+No mileage penalty and increased flexibility means you can sell (or trade-in) the bus whenever you want as your needs dictate.